Laval-sur-le-Lac–Île-Bizard Ferry

 The Laval-sur-le-Lac–Île-Bizard Ferry is a seasonal reaction ferry, crossing the city limits of Montreal in the Canadian province of Quebec.
 It carries cars, bicycles and pedestrians across the Rivière des Prairies from Laval-sur-le-Lac to Île Bizard.

-The ferry carries a maximum of 34 passengers and 6 vehicles 200 m across the river in 3 minutes using its current.
+The ferry carries a maximum of 34 passengers and 6 vehicles 200 m across the river in 3 minutes using its current as the motive force.